yashk2810/jekyll-now/_posts/2017-7-10-Image Captioning using InceptionV3 and Beam Search.md

 ![final_model](https://raw.githubusercontent.com/yashk2810/yashk2810.github.io/master/images/final_model.jpg "final_model")

-* The optimizer used was RMSprop.
+* The optimizer used was RMSprop and the batch size was set to 128.

 * I trained the model using the VGG-16 extracted features for about 50 epochs and got a loss value of **2.77**.

 * After training the model using the InceptionV3 extracted features for about 35 epochs and got a loss value of **2.8876**.
   * I trained this model for another 15 epochs and the loss value was not going below 2.88.

-  * I tried learning rate annealing, changing the optimizer, changing the model, the embedding size and almost every other hyperparameter.
+  * I tried learning rate annealing, changing the optimizer, changing the model architecture, the embedding size and almost every other hyperparameter.
+I was stuck.

+  * One evening while listening to Hans Zimmer's Interstellar track, No time for Caution, it struck me that there was one hyperparameter that I hadn't tried.
+It was, wait for it... **BATCH SIZE**.

+  * So, I changed the batch size from 128 to 256 and *voila*, the loss dropped to **2.76** beating VGG-16 at 36th epoch(I got 2.8876 at 35th epoch and I trained the model from there only).

+  * Whenever the loss started to flatten out, I would double my batch size and the loss started to decrease again.
+I reached a batch size of 2048 and tried going to 4096 but got a *memory error*.

+  * The final loss value I got was **1.5987** after training it for **50 epochs**.

+  * The reason changing the batch size worked was because if the batch size is small, the **gradients are an approximation of the real gradients**.
+So, it will take longer to find a good solution.
+If I would have trained the model for another 100 epochs at 128 as my batch size, hopefully the loss would have decreased.

+  * Moreover, increasing my batch size decreased by training time.
+First at batch size of 128 it took approximately 1000 seconds for an epoch.
+With a batch size of 2048, it took me 343 seconds per epoch.

+  * So if you are stuck in a similar situation, try changing the batch size.

 ## Predictions